Cistercians: Britain

 Thirteen Cistercian monasteries, all in remote locations, were founded in Wales between 1131 and 1226.
 The first of these was Tintern Abbey, which was sited in a remote river valley, and depended largely on its agricultural and pastoral activities for survival.
 Other abbeys, such as at Neath, Strata Florida, Conwy and Valle Crucis became among the most hallowed names in the history of religion in medieval Wales.
 Their austere discipline seemed to echo the ideals of the Celtic saints, and the emphasis on pastoral farming fit well into the Welsh stock-rearing economy.
+In Bedfordshire Woburn Abbey was founded in 1145, remodeled into a Neo-Palladian villa in the 1800s.